Why Gay Guys Don’t Answer The Top Or Bottom Question

 The eye-roll emoji and evasive responses were what many chose to reply with but why does a simple question, which only require a straightforward answer, seem to bring out avoidance and also annoyance for some?

-Sure, there are more pressing issues such as sexual racism against Asians and person of colour but could there be another reason when one chooses not to disclose their preference aside from a simple “it’s none of your business?”
+Sure, there are more pressing problems such as gay body image issues but could there be another reason when one chooses not to disclose their preference aside from a simple “it’s none of your business?”

 Receptive partners are known to be perceived as powerless and less masculine – very much the same way that sexism operates where women are considered less than.
 This, of course, is called bottom shaming and is one of the reasons which stops guys from openly admitting what role they take in bed.